 In successful customer service initiatives, the goal is to promote customer satisfaction.
 No longer is this done by attracting new customers and making the sale; customer satisfaction is achieved by developing relationships.

-“A single purchase experience can leave a lasting on how the consumer identifies with the retailer, so it’s imperative that retailers enhance how they serve customers to minimize potential hurdles from beginning to end,” says Susan McPartlin, of a retail consulting firm.
+“A single purchase experience can leave a lasting impression on how the consumer identifies with the retailer, so it’s imperative that retailers enhance how they serve customers to minimize potential hurdles from beginning to end,” says Susan McPartlin, of a retail consulting firm.

 Customer service is not just something provided in call centers.
 Anyone interacting with the end user of a product or service is involved in the delivery of customer service.
 As such, everyone in the organization must work to ensure delivery of core business values.